curtiss18/FiduciaMVP/README.md

 **Built for the financial services industry** 🏛️
 *The world's first complete intelligent token management and advanced context assembly system with conversation memory management, sophisticated relevance scoring, and seamless conversation continuity*

-**Ready for**: Customer pilots, enterprise deployment, investor demonstrations, and market leadership with complete intelligent token management and conversation memory capabilities
+**Ready for**: Customer pilots, enterprise deployment, investor demonstrations, and market leadership with complete intelligent token management, conversation memory capabilities, and AI-powered document summarization

 > 📋 **For detailed development instructions, testing workflows, and troubleshooting**, see the **[Development Guide](docs/development-guide.md)**
 > 🔍 **For complete system status and revolutionary features**, see the **[Current State](docs/CURRENT_STATE.md)**